Scale your business with our modular plugins.

 order test gateway payment test woocommerce orders

-After that, it will show that your order has been received along with all the necessary order details.
-Check the information to make sure that it’s correct and if it is, it means that your WooCommerce orders work well.
+After that, it will show that your order has been received, along with all the necessary order details.
+Verify the information to ensure it is correct.
+If it is, it means your WooCommerce orders are functioning correctly.

-Additionally, you can check it by going to WooCommerce > Orders.
-Just make sure that you write down the order number correctly so it’s easier to find.
+Additionally, you can verify this by navigating to WooCommerce > Orders.
+Just make sure to write down the order number correctly so it’s easier to locate.

 1.3.
 PayPal (PayPal Sandbox)